 The realtime clock is a useful add-on for all who are using RaSCSI anyway.
 If the host services are configured as an additional LUN for an existing device they do not even need a SCSI ID of their own.

 RA_SHUTD shuts down the Raspberry Pi or only RaSCSI by using the host services.
 It is used as the last operation of a MiNT shutdown, for instance.
 Note that RA_SHUTD terminates immediately, but the Pi takes some time to shut down.
+After using RA_SHUTD it is not possible anymore to access the devices emulated by RaSCSI.

 With RA_PRINT files can be printed via RaSCSI.
 Usually you create an icon for RA_PRINT on the desktop, onto which you drop the file to be printed.
 As an alternative you can launch RA_PRINT manually and enter the filename.